 Note: Do not put the plate of baking soda or activated charcoal in front of the fan. >:)

 I completely disagree with Robyn.
 I followed another persons tip for removing beach smell from carpet and it worked instantly.
 I got hot water and filled my carpet cleaner almost to the top, then added half of a small bottle of vinegar and cleaned the carpet.
-It completely took the bleach smell away instantly.

 Problem with Nicole's suggestion you have to own the carpet shampooer, not have rented it and returned it.